valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

   </tr>
 </table>

-This is great, but what happens when the green car goes up and crosses the middle of the screen?
+This is great, but what happens when the yellow car goes up and crosses the middle of the screen?
 The top of the yellow car becomes red because uses the upper palette.

 <table style="width:50%;font-size:65%;margin:auto;text-align:center;">